SupreetKaur05/ADA/README.md

 4. Once all items and capacities are considered, the value at dp[n][W] will give the maximum value that can be achieved with the given weight limit.

 5. The time complexity of this solution is O(n * W), where n is the number of items and W is the weight capacity of the knapsack.

+Time Complexity: O(n * W), where n is the number of items and W is the maximum weight capacity of the knapsack.
+Space Complexity: O(n * W)

  ### 21-03-25
 ## Practical 16
-Aim:  countstages
+Aim:  Countstages
 Working:
 1. Initialize a DP array where dp[i] represents the minimum number of stages required to reach the sink from node 'i'.
    Set dp[sink] = 0 as no stages are required to reach the sink from itself.